Send a file via the Redox FHIR API

 You can either:

-1. embed a file less than 10 MB directly in the DocumentReference$documentreference-create request; or
+1. embed a file directly in the DocumentReference$documentreference-create request; or

 2. upload a file to a Redox endpoint with the Binary resource, then include the URL reference in the DocumentReference$documentreference-create request.